 - You cannot edit the photos within the app without first copying them into the native folder – double work.

-Dropbox: add photos to iPhone from PC without iTunes
+Transfer photos from PC to iPhone without iTunes

-Dropbox offers only 2GB of free storage to their users, but on the other hand, you do not have to install the program on the PC.
+Dropbox offers only 2GB of free storage to their users.
+On the other hand, you do not have to install the program on the PC.
 In order to transfer photos from a computer to iPhone, save your data online on dropbox.com directly: log in, create a folder and upload the photos from the computer.
 After that, go to the Dropbox app on your iPhone to see your imported pictures.

 - Unfortunately, you can only upload individual photos, since Dropbox does not allow importing a folder.

 With Microsoft’s OneDrive you get 5Gb of storage space for free.
 Just like Google Drive, it requires you to install the official OneDrive app on both your computer and iDevice to transfer photos to iPhone.
-Drag the desired files or entire albums to the program window and after a few seconds, the images will be seen on the iPhone in the OneDrive app.
+Drag the desired files or entire albums to the program window and after a few seconds, you will see the images the iPhone in the OneDrive app.

 The photos are transferred in the original quality including the date created.
-The library can also be sorted automatically by tags.
+You can also choose to sort the photos automatically by tags.

-- The photos are not transferred to the pre-installed Photos app, but to the OneDrive app, which should be installed on the iPhone beforehand.
+- The photos will not make it to the Photos app; instead, they will be placed to OneDrive app, which should be installed on the iPhone beforehand.

-- OneDrive app does not provide built-in image editing, nor support for HEIC photos: the latter cannot be displayed in the OneDrive app and also cannot be copied to the Photos app.
+- OneDrive app does not provide built-in image editing, nor support for HEIC photos: if you place HEIC images in OneDrive, you won’t be able to view them or copy to the Photos app.